Jesus told us to love one another; to love our neighbour; to love our enemies;

 Asking for prayer

-There's a Prayer Board in the lady Chapel in church if you'd like to add the name of someone needing prayer - or if you would like us to pray for something or someone on your mind or heart, drop us a line using the 'Contact us' button above.
+There’s a Prayer Basket in the Lady Chapel in church if you’d like to add the name of someone needing prayer – or, if you would like us to pray for something or someone on your mind or heart, you can drop us a line here.